ftlabs/order-order/README.md

     - Suspend/Delete admin
     - Re-assign deleted admins content to another admin
     - Add/remove admin permissions on different debates
+- _Debate scheduling_
+  - Set date/time for debate to open or close
+  - Set date/time for debate's voting to open or close

 ## Questions